jsbyun121/MultiPL-E/README.md

 For streamlined evaluation using our forked evaluation pipeline, you can use the provided automation script that simplifies the process of running evaluations across different models, thinking modes, and programming languages.

+!!
+Execute below commands on the virtual environment!!

 ### Prerequisites for Bash Script

 1. Ensure you have the same Python prerequisites as listed in the main tutorial